rrra/www/content/post/2020/white-house-announces-reallocation-of-2.45-3.55-ghz-band-for-5g.md

 [^1]: "US frees up midband spectrum for 5G", Advanced Television, accessed August 10 2020, https://advanced-television.com/2020/08/11/us-frees-up-midband-spectrum-for-5g/.

+In an FCC News Release dated August 10, 2020, Chairman Pai issued this
+statement:

 >I commend the President and Department of Defense for today's
 >announcement that the 3.45--3.55 GHz band will be made available for commercial
 >5G deployment.
 This is a key milestone in securing United States leadership